dave-redfern/somnambulist-api-client/README.md

 Hydrators are added to an instance of the ObjectMapper and are mapped to a specific class.
 That class will always be hydrated by that hydrator.
-There is nothing preventing you from adding the ObjectMapper to your hydrator if you wish to hydrate sub-objects.
+There is nothing preventing you from adding the ObjectMapper to your hydrator if you wish to hydrate sub-objects; though if you do this, be sure to use `ObjectMapperAwareInterface` and implement the method or use the included trait.

+__Note:__ if you receive out of memory errors when using constructor dependency injection of the mapper instance, switch to using the interface and allow the mapper to inject itself when binding the hydrator to the mapper.

 Hydrators can be as simple as they need to be.
 The only requirement is that they return an object and this could be a `stdClass`; though that would defeat the purpose of the hydrator.